 True.
 There is such a thing as central vertigo which refers to vertigo caused by a problem in the central nervous system.
 However, the most commonly diagnosed causes of vertigo are in the inner ear.
 For example, after a cold or flu, a person may experience inflammation of the labyrinth (inner ear) or the vestibular nerve (the 8th cranial nerve that sense signals from the ear to the brain about balance and spatial orientation).

 False.
 A person may experience vertigo when high up, but the word for fear of heights is acrophobia.
-Some people mistake these two conditions because of a classic Alfred Hitchcock movie titled Vertigo in which the main character was afraid of heights.
+Some people mistake these two conditions because of Vertigo, a classic Alfred Hitchcock movie in which the main character had fear of heights.

 True.
 When a migraine includes vestibular symptoms such as vertigo, it is referred to as a vestibular migraine.
 Depending on whose research you consider, this is a symptom experienced by anywhere between 25 of 40% of migraine patients.
 The two symptoms are especially found together after a person has experienced head or neck trauma.